wikimedia/mediawiki-services-machinetranslation/README.md

 - `CT2_INTRA_THREADS`: number of computation threads that is used per batch Refer https://opennmt.net/CTranslate2/parallel.html.
 Default is `0`(auto)

 For above configurations, Use a value less than or equal to the available CPU cores.

+- `USE_S3CMD`: This is used for Wikimedia production purpose where models can be download from s3 storage.
+Default value is false.

 ### Monitoring